gabriellongou/streamlit-dbt-writeback/README.md

 Before diving into this application, ensure that:

 - You have an established technical stack (BigQuery, dbt, etc.).
-- You aim to build a simulation application for a specific use case, intended for a limited number of users (less than 10 simultaneously).
+- You aim to build a simulation application for a specific use case, intended for not a too large amount of users.
 - Your use case necessitates high computing power for each refresh, justifying the use of BigQuery (OLAP) as the execution backend.

 ## Architecture